IMF forecast: Global growth will weaken this year to 3.3%

 For the United States, IMF economists downgraded their growth forecast for this year to 2.3% from 2.9% in 2018.

-The IMF's World Economic Outlook comes on the eve of meetings in Washington this week of the fund and its sister lending organization, the World Bank.
+The gloomier picture in the IMF's latest World Economic Outlook contributed to a selloff in stocks, with investors concerned that slower global growth could weaken corporate earnings.
+It comes on the eve of meetings in Washington this week of the IMF and its sister lending organization, the World Bank.
+Those meetings are likely to be dominated by discussions of how to combat growing risks to international growth.

+"This is a delicate moment for the global economy," Gita Gopinath, the IMF's chief economist, said at a news conference, while cautioning that the fund does not foresee an international recession.

+Gopinath said it was "imperative that costly policy mistakes are avoided."
+In particular, she highlighted the need for the world's two biggest economies, the United States and China, to find a way to resolve their trade war, which has intensified global economic uncertainty.

 In Europe, the IMF expects the 19 countries that use the euro currency to expand 1.3% collectively in 2019, weaker than last year's 1.8% growth or in any year since 2013.